dldemoks/magento/README.md

 Magento
 ======
-Модуль оплаты Payeer
+Payment module Payeer

-Для установки модуля скачайте и распакуйте архив.
+To install the module, download all the files.
-Далее следуйте прилагаемой инструкции
+Then follow the attached instructions.

-Поддерживаемая версия CMS Magento 1.9
+Support for CMS Magento 1.9